 I'm a paragraph.
 Click here to add your own text and edit me.
 Let your users get to know you.

-The questions I raise here: Can the epic poem, written in the late seventeenth century and, as Milton himself admits, created and published too late in terms of its artistic form, in the political context of the time, and for personal reasons, still be relevant today, both in terms of content and structure, and especially in the mirror of the visual arts?
-Can the epic and the motif of Adam and Eve still serve to capture the nature of the human condition, of relationships with one another?
-Can figurative, multi-layered oil painting, the craftsmanship that has been handed down, help to describe the conditio humana, our existence in this world?
-What role can collective knowledge, traditional ways of making, collective experience and literal collaboration with others translate into contemporary art?
-How is engaging with the viewer expressed - if art is understood as a language that speaks from heart to heart, as Alan Moore so beautifully states?
-And how can I define the process of image-making in terms of a narrative?
+The questions I pose here: Can the epic poem, written in the late seventeenth century and, as Milton himself admits, created and published too late in terms of its artistic form, in the political context of the time, and for personal reasons, still be relevant today, both in terms of content and structure?
+Can the epic and the motif of Adam and Eve, the loss from the Garden of Eden and the Fall of Man serve to describe the human condition, the relationships with each other?
+And how can collectively invented narratives, experiences and knowledge, paired with traditional ways of making be translated into contemporary art?

 Of Mans First Disobedience, and the Fruit

 Of that Forbidden Tree, whose mortal taste

 Brought Death into the World, and all our woe,

 TIn PARADISE LOST, I address from an artistic point of view the question of collectively invented concepts - culture in its most fundamental and central form - that have survived and been kept alive over centuries and how they have found expression in the form of the archetype, mythological stories, and multilayered oil painting technique.

 PARADISE LOST takes John Milton's eponymous epic as the inspiration for its pictorial inventions.